Isomorphism Testing for Graphs Excluding Small Minors: Conclusion

-The second question is whether isomorphism parameterized by the Hadwiger number (the maximum $h$ such that $K_h$ is a minor) is fixed-parameter tractable.
-Note that our result is independent of such an fpt result, because our algorithm is obviously not fpt, but it also has no exponential dependence on $h$ as a typical fpt-algorithm running in time $f(h)\cdot n^c$ has.
+Yet another recent result related to this work by Lokshtanov et al.\ \cite{LokshtanovPPS22} shows that the graph isomorphism problem is also fixed-parameter tractable (i.e., it can be solved in time $f(h) \cdot n^c$) when parameterized by the Hadwiger number (the maximum $h$ such that $K_h$ is a minor).
+Note that our result is independent of this fpt result, because our algorithm is obviously not fpt, but it also has no exponential dependence on $h$ (in fact, the function $f$ obtained in \cite{LokshtanovPPS22} may not even be computable).
 Running times of the form $n^{\polylog(k)}$ for parameterized problems with input size $n$ and parameter $k$ so far seem to be quite specific to the isomorphism problem.
 It may be worthwhile to study them more systematically in a broader context.

-Our final question regards the structure of the automorphism group of graphs excluding $K_h$ as a minor.
-Babai \cite{Babai81} conjectured that all composition factors of such groups are cyclic groups, alternating groups, or their size is bounded by $f(h)$ for some function $f$.
-Our new insights, summarized in Theorem \ref{thm:structure-aut}, significantly restrict the automorphism group of graphs excluding $K_h$ and could be an important step towards proving Babai's conjecture.
+More specifically, looking at the isomorphism problem, a natural question concerns the existence of isomorphism algorithms running in time $n^{\polylog(k)}$ for other graph parameters.
+As a concrete example, can isomorphism of graphs of rank-width $k$ be tested in time $n^{\polylog(k)}$?